wp-plugins/ad-inserter/readme.txt

 == Changelog ==

+= 1.3.4 =
+* Added option for no code wrapping with div
+* Added option to insert block codes from PHP code
+* Changed HTML codes to disable display on specific pages
+* Selected code block position is preserved after settings are saved
+* Manual insertion can be enabled or disabled regardless of primary display setting
+* Fixed bug: in some cases Before Title display setting inserted code into RSS feed

 = 1.3.3 =
 * Added option to insert ads also before or after the excerpt
 * Fixed bug: in some cases many errors reported after activating the plugin